 Technique Tip: You can assemble the casserole at night and pop it in the oven the next morning — just follow the tips below.

 Swap Option: In place of the sausage, you may use or 1½ pounds of thinly sliced mushrooms or 1 pound of diced ham.
 Adjust the salt content, as needed.
 Instead of the goat cheese, you may use 1/4 pound of brie or camembert cheese.

 - 1 pound breakfast sausage or Italian sausage, casings removed

-- Oil or butter as needed
+- extra-virgin olive oil or unsalted butter, as needed

-- 1 16-ounce bag frozen diced or shredded hash brown potatoes
+- 1 (16-ounce) bag frozen diced or shredded hash brown potatoes

 - 1/2 cup chopped oil-packed sundried tomatoes (about 12 tomatoes)